BIOL548O/BIOL548O.github.io/PeerReview_2.md

 Open the data cleaning script and run it all, either by sourcing or by highlighting and click Run all

 What happened?
 Did the final data file recreate itself?
 Why or why not?
-What changes need to be made to the data cleaning code to allow it to run on your machine?
+What changes need to be made to the script to allow it to run on your machine?

 YOUR WORDS HERE

 ## documented